Tranvía: Operations

 A tranvia along the Puente de España.
 The bridge was replaced by the Jones Bridge.

 The tramway system began construction in 1885 as an enterprise of Don Jacobo Zobel, the Compañia de los Tranvías de Filipinas.
 The Malabon Line was first to be accomplished in 1888, utilizing eight passenger coaches and four German-manufactured steam locomotives.
 Full operations opened in 1889 with the addition of lines serving Intramuros, Malate, Sampaloc, and Malacañan within Manila.
 Unlike the Malabon Line, the trams that serviced within Manila are pulled by horses.

 The tramway was an hourly service in each direction, owing to popular demand.
 At the Malabon Line, the earliest services begin 5:30 a.m. and end at 7:30 p.m. from Tondo; trips from Malabon were from 6:00 a.m. until 8:00 p.m., a schedule met every hour at mornings, and every half-hour beginning at 1:30 p.m.

 Map of the tranvia in 1905.

+A map of the tranvia, as seen at Centro de Turismo Intramuros.